donomii/throff/README.md

 ### Byte functions

-Bytes provide direct memory access to data.
+Bytes provide direct memory access.
 Unlike everything else in Throff, they are mutable by default.
+They are also a good way to to corrupt memory and cause throff to crash.

 #### ->BYTES

 Converts any throff data into a BYTES.
-If the input is a WRAPPER, then it will be used unchanged (and without being copied into a new structure, like the other type converters).
-Any other data will be converted to a STRING, and then that STRING will be used as BYTES.
+If the input is a WRAPPER, then it will be used unchanged (and without being copied into a new memory location, which is what the other type converters do).
+Any data other than WRAPPERs will be converted to a STRING, and then that STRING will be used as BYTES.

 #### GETBYTE position bytes